rxzheng/rxzheng/README.md

 - colemakvim: a tutorial to have colemak vim bindings without plugins

 **Contact Me**
-- On IRC: nick: yuljg, freenode + libera (I use IRSSI)
+- On IRC: nick: yuljg, freenode + libera
 - On Signal
+- Email

-arch dwm colemak btw
+gentoo dwm colemak btw